 A Carnegie Library

-The Hartford City Public Library was started in 1903 by an endowment from the Carnegie Foundation.
+The Hartford City Public Library was started in 1903 thanks to local community members and an endowment from the Carnegie Foundation.

 A Brief History of Hartford City Public Library